sporto/elm-patterns/src/advanced/pipeline-builder.md

 # Pipeline builder

 This is a common pattern used for decoders and validation.
-This pattern is used to build a function for processing some data.
-Using a series of piped functions.
+This pattern is used to build a function for processing some data using a series of piped functions.

 ```haskell
 type alias User =